-Option Description Power Management Options are OS Control, Active Power Controller, Custom, or Maximum Performance.
-If you select OS Control, Active Power Controller, or Maximum Performance, the BIOS preconfigures the remaining options on this screen.
-If you select Custom, you can configure each option independently.
-CPU Power and Performance Management Options are OS Control, Active Power Controller, Custom, or Maximum Performance.
-For all but the Custom setting, the BIOS pre-configures the power settings on this screen as follows: OS Control sets the CPU power to OS DBPM, the fan power to Minimum Power, and the memory power to Maximum Performance.
+Option Description Power Management (Active Power Controller default) Options are OS Control, Active Power Controller, Custom, or Maximum Performance.
+For all but the Custom setting, the BIOS pre-configures the power settings on this screen as follows: • OS Control sets the CPU power to OS DBPM, the fan power to Minimum Power, and the memory power to Maximum Performance.
 In this setting, all processor performance information is passed from the system BIOS to the operating system for control.
-The operating system sets the processor performance based on processor utilization.
-Active Power Controller sets the CPU power to System DBPM, the fan power to Minimum Power, and the memory power to Maximum Performance.
-In this setting, processor performance is controlled by the system BIOS.
+The operating system sets the processor performance based on processor utilization. • Active Power Controller sets the CPU power to System DBPM, the fan power to Minimum Power, and the memory power to Maximum Performance.
+The BIOS sets the processor performance based on processor utilization.
 Maximum Performance sets all fields to Maximum Performance.
-If you select Custom , you can configure each option independently.

-Option Description Fan Power and Performance Management Options are Maximum Performance or Minimum Power.
-Memory Power and Performance Management Options are Maximum Performance, a specified frequency, or Minimum Power.
+CPU Power and Performance Management Options are OS DBPM, System DBPM, Maximum Performance, or Minimum Power.
+Fan Power and Performance Management Options are Maximum Performance or Minimum Power.
+Memory Power and Performance Management Options are Maximum Performance , a specified frequency, or Minimum Power .